xyedagun/Flickr_Project/README.md

 * Use pure Javascript
 * Access data using Flickr API
-* Able to display image data on a lightbox view
+* Display image data on a lightbox view

 ## Main Page